Learn what blocks are available for refining meshes and how to use them.

 - Exporting, Manufacturing, Analysis, Topology Optimization

-Meshes typically need further refinement before they can be useful down the road.
+Meshes typically need further refinement (or cleaning) before they can be useful down the road.
 These blocks help reduce file size, reduce triangle count, and capture fine details.
 Try using these blocks in combinations to mesh complex parts.

 Cleans up defects in a mesh, consolidates meshes into fewer elements, and/or spatially varies the mesh density.
 Gives more control over the size, shape, and uniformity of the original mesh.
 Use this block to generate FEA quality meshes for downstream analysis.